zzzprojects/docs/entityframework.net/pages/model/many-to-many-relationship.md

 ---
 PermaID: 1000056
 Title: Entity Framework Many-to-Many Relationships
 MetaDescription: Unlock the power of Entity Framework by using many-to-many to specify your entities relationship.
-Learn what this relationship is and how to use it in your model.
+Learn what this relationship is and how to use it in your models.
-LastMod: 2023-02-25
+LastMod: 2025-06-17
 Tags: model relationship
 ---